beekhof/community/contributors/design-proposals/node/draft-20171117-node-fence.md

   members require fencing to continue recovery.

-If fencing is deemed appropriate, the FenceController will spawn one or more NodeFenceExecution Jobs, depending on the fencing configuration.
+If fencing is deemed appropriate, the FenceController will spawn one or more NodeFenceStage Jobs, depending on the fencing configuration.
 Each Job will co-ordinate the execution of one or more NodeFenceAction Pods, each of which represents a single call to a fencing device.